frederic-perez/AmE-dictionary/dictionary.md

 __dole out__ _v_ _He's still finding his way in terms of doling out minutes._
 __doled out__ _v_
 __dolirometer__
-__dollop__ :five::dart: (dollops) A dollop is a small, indefinite amount of something.
+__dollop__ _n_ :five::dart: (dollops) A dollop is a small, indefinite amount of something.
 People often ask for dollops of food.
 English has many words for amounts of something that aren't exact.
 For example, a load is a lot of something, but a dollop is a little.
 If you're watching your weight, you may only want a dollop of dressing on your salad.
 Most people use a dollop of shampoo when washing their hair.
 You can't measure a dollop, but it's should be a fairly small amount.
 If you use a whole bottle of ketchup, that's far more than a dollop. _An extra dollop of drama._
 __dolt__
 __dolt__
 __domicile__